allyson-hur/data-science-S2025/challenges/c07-monte-carlo-assignment.md

   - (Bootstrap CI: yes or no?) yes
   - (CLT CI: yes or no?) yes
 - How closely do your bootstrap CI and CLT CI agree?
   - They agree quite closely.
-The bootstrap CI is 3.136559 to 3.145501, while the CLT CI is 3.039985 to 3.2432.
+The bootstrap CI is 3.136035 to 3.1452, while the CLT CI is 3.13432 to 3.151753.
 - Comment on the width of your CI(s).
 Would your estimate of $\pi$ be good enough for roughly estimating an area (e.g., to buy enough paint for an art project)?
 Would your estimate of $\pi$ be good enough for precisely calculating a trajectory (e.g., sending a rocket into orbit)?
   - (Good enough as a rough estimate?)
-The width of the CLT CI is larger than the width of the bootstrap CI, with a range of around 0.2.
-This makes it more suitable for a rough estimate.
+The bootstrap CI has a range of 0.009165, while the CLT CI has a range of 0.017433.
+So, the range of the bootstrap CI is actually slightly narrower, though both include the true value of pi in the range.
   - (Good enough as a precise estimate?)
-The bootstrap CI is narrower, with a range of 0.009.
-This is much more precise compared to the CLT CI, but whether it’s suitable for something as precise as sending a rocket into orbit can be debatable.
+The range suggests that while both are good for rough estimates, it’s not quite precise enough for something like sending a rocket into orbit.
 - What would be a *valid* way to make your CI more narrow?
   - Increase the number of bootstrap samples.